We hope you enjoy reading this article.

 3. Norton Family

-Norton Family is a powerful parental control software.
+Norton Family is another example of the best parental control apps.
 It’s available on Windows, Android, and iOS devices.
 This monitoring app offers the following features:

 • Parents can track what their children search for online and the videos they watch.